 The public market investor does not pay fees directly to the private equity firm or developer.
 Instead, they indirectly absorb the costs incurred in the form of a higher-priced investment.
 In other words, they pay a public market premium — a 20% to 30% markup for the efficiency and liquidity of the public markets.

-Here’s a demonstration of the public market premium: Blackstone, a private equity fund, listed its company, Invitation Homes, a portfolio of single family rental homes, on the New York Stock Exchange.
-Share prices of Invitation Homes rose and returns fell immediately upon moving from the private to the public market.
+Here’s a demonstration of the public market premium: Blackstone, a private equity fund, listed its company, Invitation Homes, a portfolio of single-family rental homes, on the New York Stock Exchange in February 2017.
+Share prices of Invitation Homes rose from $6.36 per share to $20 per share and returns fell immediately upon moving from the private to the public market from 8.75% to 2.8% annualized.
 Public market investors paid higher costs and earned lower returns for the same investment than investors who purchased it on the private market due to the liquidity premium.

 VNQ Within the Public Market Structure